shabbyrobe/amiss/doc/quickstart.rst

         'where'=>'...',
         'forUpdate'=>true,
     ));
-    // make your changes
     $manager->connector->commit();

 Relations
 ---------

 Amiss supports one-to-one, one-to-many and many-to-many relations, and provides an extension point for adding additional relationship retrieval methods.
 See :doc:`relations` for more details.

 One-to-one
 ~~~~~~~~~~